 Acceptance will lead to a more peaceful you.

-Be on the lookout for Part 11 in this series, Maintaining Motivation.
+Here is the link to Part 11 in this series: Maintaining Motivation.

 For a free copy of a comprehensive PDF workbook on these tools and concepts, send me an email at [email protected].